nomike/ukulelesongbook/README.md

 <policy domain="coder" rights="read | write" pattern="PDF" />
 ```

-building the songbook
+Building the songbook
 ---------------------
-If you want to build the songbook just execute the included Makefile:
+If you want to build the songbook just execute the default target of the included `Makefile`:
 ```
 $ make
 ```